Devolved-AI/Argochain/README.md

 ## 8-26-2024

-1. Make sure you are building on Rust **v1.80.0.** Attempted builds on v1.75 and 1.68 failed.
+1. Make sure you are building on Rust **v1.80.0.** Attempted builds on v1.75 and v1.68 failed.

 To check your version, run:
 ```
 rustc --version
 ```

-The version number should output 1.80.0.
-If it doesn't, run the following commands to set your Rust version to v1.80.0:
+**The version number should output 1.80.0.**  If it doesn't, run the following commands to set your Rust version to v1.80.0:

 ```
 rustup install 1.80.0